JJohan-work/VendorOrder.complete/README.md

 ## Setup/Installation Requirements

-.Net Core v5.0 is required to build and execute this program from its downloaded state.
+.Net v5.0 is required to build and execute this program from its downloaded state.

 * Download Repo from github or clone using ```git clone {gitURL}```
 * Open terminal and navigate to VendorOrder.complete/VendorOrder.Tests